Woolfrey/interface_serial_link/README.md

 - Message types for defining both joint, and Cartesian trajectories for robot control.
 - Statistics messages for summarising robot performance.
 - Action definitions for real-time feedback control.
+- Nodes for manual control of a robot end-effector.

 #### :compass: Navigation
 - [Requirements](#clipboard-requirements)